 Psalm 54 – Help When Abandoned and Betrayed

-This Psalm is titled, To the Chief Musician.
+This psalm is titled To the Chief Musician.
 With stringed instruments.
 A Contemplation of David when the Ziphites went and said to Saul, “Is David not hiding with us?”
-There were actually two times the Ziphites betrayed David unto King Saul, first in 1 Samuel 23 and the second in 1 Samuel 26.
-David escaped both times, but the circumstances of this Psalm seem to best fit the circumstances of 1 Samuel 23, when David learned of the Ziphite betrayal but before the deliverance of God was displayed (1 Samuel 23:26-29).
+There were actually two times when the Ziphites betrayed David unto King Saul, first in 1 Samuel 23 and the second in 1 Samuel 26.
+David escaped both times, but the circumstances of this psalm seem to best fit the circumstances of 1 Samuel 23, when David learned of the Ziphite betrayal but before the deliverance of God was displayed (1 Samuel 23:26-29).

-This is one of the few Psalms with a specific musical direction: With stringed instruments.
+This is one of the few psalms with a specific musical direction: With stringed instruments.
 It is also called A Contemplation.
-The Hebrew word for Contemplation (maskil) might be better understood as instruction (Boice).
+The Hebrew word for Contemplation (maskil) might be better understood as instruction (James Montgomery Boice).